nestauk/asf_core_data/README.md

 ## MCS data (and merges to EPC)

+Note that EPC processing pipeline should always ran first, so that the merged datasets between EPC and MCS contain the most up-to-date EPC data.

-To update installations and installer data on the `asf-core-data` S3 bucket, run:
+To update installations and installer data on the `asf-core-data` S3 bucket, as well as create merge EPC to MCS, run:

     export COMPANIES_HOUSE_API_KEY="ADD_YOUR_API_KEY_HERE"